Nephrotoxicity model

-Cisplatin induced AKI model, the gold standard of nephrotoxicity models
+Cisplatin induced AKI model, the gold standard of kidney models

-- Optimized Test Duration: With a concise test duration of only two days, our model streamlines in vivo nephrotoxicity screening, saving time and resources without compromising accuracy.
+- Optimized Test Duration: With a concise test duration of only three days, our model streamlines in vivo nephrotoxicity screening, saving time and resources without compromising accuracy.

-- Comprehensive Analysis: Gain in-depth insights with our multi-faceted approach, including histopathology, biochemistry, and gene expression studies, maximizing data output from each experimental subject.
+- Comprehensive Analysis: Gain in-depth insights with our multi-faceted approach, including histopathology, biochemistry, and gene expression studies, maximizing data output from each experimental animal.

 Usually Mouse C57Bl6/J male mice